ppy/osu-wiki/news/2024/2024-02-09-osumania-7k-world-cup-2024-quarterfinals-recap.md

 The match ended up being decided by the tiebreaker, [Kobaryo - Radical Jinja](https://osu.ppy.sh/beatmapsets/2126942#mania/4471250).
 Despite both teams fighting fiercely for the victory, China was able to maintain a better pacing on a beatmap as physically and technically demanding as the tiebreaker was.

-And while China may've gotten the victory, the fact Canada—the Underdog of the match—was able to keep up with one of this year's favorites is a feat to be proud of!
+And while China may have got the victory, the fact Canada — the underdog of the match — was able to keep up with one of this year's favourites is a feat to be proud of!

 ### Philippines ::{ flag=PH }:: vs. ::{ flag=JP }:: Japan